nchilla/tractatus-tree/README.md

 ### In Progress/to-do:
-* For "tabs" iteration:
+For **Tabs** iteration:
 - [X] tab markers
 - [x] preface access
 - [x] header bar
 - [x] better indicator for when a prop has children
 - [ ] mobile navigation
 - [ ] way to search for props, and URL queries
 - [ ] some information about the project and translation in header

+For **Context Map** iteration:
+- [X] A flexible width dendrogram showing you only the nodes and depths that are relevant to the context of the proposition you are reading
+- [X] The map redraws itself according to which proposition is focused on screen, using Russell Goldenberg's [Scrollama](https://github.com/russellgoldenberg/scrollama/)
+- [ ] Interactivity for map
+  - [ ] Clicking on a prop's circle should scroll you to its place in the text and redraw the map
+  - [ ] when you hover over a prop, it will expand a horizontal menu showing its children
+- [ ] mobile navigation
+- [ ] some information about the project and translation in header

+General:
-* Find sections missing from the scrape and add them to the JSON.
+- [ ] Find sections missing from the scrape and add them to the JSON.
 So far I've noticed problems with:
   * missing content:
     * 5.101
   * redraw graphic: